segmentio/segment-docs/src/connections/storage/warehouses/warehouse-syncs.md

 {% include content/how-a-sync-works.md %}

 Warehouses sync with all data coming from your source.
-However, Business plan members can manage the data that is sent to your warehouses using [Selective Sync](#warehouse-selective-sync).
+However, Business plan members can manage the data that is sent to their warehouses using [Selective Sync](#warehouse-selective-sync).

 ## Sync Frequency